Balastrong/Balastrong/README.md

 ## Hello, Leonardo here 👋

-I'm a [π-shaped](https://youtu.be/Dje_jaiMnYg) Frontend Developer, Open Source contributor and content creator.
+I'm a [π-shaped](https://youtu.be/Dje_jaiMnYg) Frontend Developer, Open Source enthusiast and content creator.

 I enjoy constantly learning new things and sharing knowledge with others.
 You can find my content on my [YouTube Channel](https://www.youtube.com/c/DevLeonardo?sub_confirmation=1) and on my [blog](https://leonardomontini.dev).